samanthaandrews/samantha-andrews/newsletter/index.md

 Here’s what you can expect:

-- Writing about my journey to becoming a full-time multi-passionate artist & maker
+- Writing about my journey through my DIY art school curriculum
 - Advice on how to get organized and better manage your time and energy to prioritize your creative practice
 - Notion templates
 - Thoughtful (and sometimes weird) recommendations